GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     pressing **Ctrl-C** or **Ctrl-V**.
     2. You can copy-paste text in a *terminal window* by pressing **Ctrl-Shift-C** or **Ctrl-Shift-V**.
-2. Put Ubuntu on the SETUP BOOT 1 USB.
+2. Put Ubuntu on the "SETUP BOOT 1" USB.
     1. Open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
     2. Type "startup disk creator" in the text box that appears